 Boosting sustainable energy for the Elephant Community

-With climate change and air pollution rarely out of the headlines, and populations in cities continue to rise, so does the demand for sustainable energy.
+With climate change and air pollution rarely out of the headlines, populations in cities continue to rise along with the demand for sustainable energy.

-In Elephant Park, the Energy Hub is open for business, underlining the development’s ambition to be carbon neutral.
+In Elephant Park, the Energy Hub (an energy centre for Elephant and Castle) is open for business, underlining the development’s ambition to be carbon neutral.

-The purpose-built BREEAM Excellent – the world’s leading sustainability assessment method for projects – building on Heygate Street and Rodney Road has a state-of-the-art combined heat and power (CHP) plant inside, that will be operated by energy provider E.ON
+The purpose-built building on Heygate Street and Rodney Road has been awarded the status of BREEAM Excellent – the world’s leading sustainability assessment method for built environment projects.
+Inside, there’s a state-of-the-art combined heat and power (CHP) plant operated by energy provider E.ON

 The CHP plant uses natural gas, with a biomethane offset to supply low-carbon heating and hot water to the development’s 3,000 new homes, as well as multiple businesses, community areas and leisure spaces.

-The Energy Centre has the capacity to deliver low-carbon energy to many more additional homes across Elephant and Castle.
+The Energy Centre, Elephant Castle has the capacity to deliver low-carbon energy to many more additional homes across the area

 CHP (sometimes known as cogeneration) is a more efficient use of fuel than conventional power sources, as it reuses the large quantities of excess and otherwise wasted heat, recovering this thermal energy for heating.
 By using this technique, the total energy conversion efficiency could reach 90 per cent.